Complete guide to Referral Marketing: How to use referrals to get more customers

 Why?
 Because people trust their friends more than they trust ads.

 And yet, only 15% of companies actually have referral programs in place.
 One reason for this is that they don't work if they aren't done right.
-This is why we've created a guide with everything you need to know to get it right first time.
+This is why we've created a guide with everything you need to know to get it right the first time.

 Why should you consider a referral program?